hashicorp/terraform/website/docs/commands/cli-config.html.markdown

 * `providers` - a configuration block that allows specifying the locations of specific plugins for each named provider.
-This mechanism is deprecated because it is unable to specify a version number for each plugin, and thus it does not co-operate with the plugin versioning mechansim.
+This mechanism is deprecated because it is unable to specify a version number for each plugin, and thus it does not co-operate with the plugin versioning mechanism.
 Instead, place the plugin executable files in
   [the third-party plugins directory](/docs/configuration/providers.html#third-party-plugins).